 As more and more people around the world become the victims of cybercrimes, law enforcement agencies have the ever-growing challenge of training and equipping their organizations to handle cyber investigations and capture the cyber criminals.

 What can you do if you become the victim of a cybercrime?
 Report it!
-It may be the case that your local law enforcement agency is not yet fully prepared to handle cybercrime investigations, but here are the steps you should take upon discovering the victimization:
+Here are the steps you should take upon discovering the victimization:

 1. Contact your local police department’s non-emergency number (unless you believe your life is in danger) to enquire about filing a police report for the cybercrime incident, and to determine the degree of investigative capabilities in the department to handle your case.